“GFD: Divine Right”

-There was a longer pause in our communication, and he replied, “Is he a warm blood?”
+There was a slight pause in communication, and he replied, “Is he a warm blood?”
 I didn’t answer at first, but he repeated, “Is he a warm blood?
 You’ve GOT to be sure!”

 “Audra and the guardians of the Ark aren’t going to accept a ‘maybe’ past Heaven’s Gate!
-You’ve got to be sure on this, Roland!”
+You’ve got to be sure!”

 Determined, I said, “He won’t make it out of this zone alive if we don’t take him with us.”

 “Our mission ONLY pertains to legal civilians!
 The boy hasn’t been ‘baptized’!
-If he hasn’t been legally baptized, then he’s NOT on record and the G.O.D. initiative isn’t responsible for him!
-Get back to the rendezvous point!
-ASAP!
+If he hasn’t been legally baptized, then he’s not on record and the G.O.D. isn’t responsible for him!
+Get back to us!
 We need to abort!”

 “I’m bringing him in!
-Keep the evac protocols steady for just a FEW more minutes!”
+I’m on my way!”
 I said to the others, but as soon as I took a step or two forward to retrieve the boy, he panicked.
-He ran to the other end of the alley to avoid me.

-Then, putting his fist in the air, he turned and shouted, “Justin is TRUTH!
+Then, putting his fist in the air, he shouted, “Justin is TRUTH!
 Justin is LIGHT!
-Long live the Vampire DAWN!!!”
-And with that rebel cry, he quickly climbed on top of the dumpster he was hiding behind and jumped up to grab onto a rather rickety fire escape ladder, pulling himself up and scaling his way towards the roof!
+Long live the DAWN!!!”
+And with that rebel cry, he quickly climbed on top of the dumpster and jumped up to grab onto a rather rickety fire escape ladder…pulling himself up and climbing his way towards the roof!

 “Wait!
 Where are you going?
 Come back!
-Crazy kid!
-I’m trying to fucking HELP you!!!”
-With a frustrated grunt, I fired up my boosters and I started to chase him down.
-Great!
-Now I’ve got THIS to worry about!
+Crazy kid, I’m trying to HELP you!!!” with a grunt, I started to chase him.
+Great…now I’ve got THIS to worry about!

 What has this world come to?